aka-highend/FirstTryGame/README.md

 # FirstTryGame
-A repository for my very first gamedev project
+A repository for my very first gamedev project in 2013 using libgdx game development framework on android